AnnSlaughter/annslaughter/README.md

 ## KEY PROJECTS

-- **GOOGLE CLOUD – LEGACY TO CLOUD-BASED CONVERSION** :Led the transition from legacy systems to cloud-based solutions, streamlining processes and enhancing operational efficiency.
+- **GOOGLE CLOUD – LEGACY TO CLOUD-BASED CONVERSION** : Led the transition from legacy systems to cloud-based solutions, streamlining processes and enhancing operational efficiency.
 - **FISERV – DIGITAL GATEWAY/PAYMENT PROCESSING**
-:Developed a digital gateway/payment processing solution supporting various client-hosted engagement channels, including online and mobile portals.
+: Developed a digital gateway/payment processing solution supporting various client-hosted engagement channels, including online and mobile portals.
 - **CYBERSECURITY – HITRUST & FEDRAMP CERTIFICATIONS**
-:Collaborated with the Chief Security Officer on cybersecurity initiatives to achieve HITRUST and FedRamp certifications, reinforcing organizational security.
+: Collaborated with the Chief Security Officer on cybersecurity initiatives to achieve HITRUST and FedRamp certifications, reinforcing organizational security.
 - **IT STARTUP – MVP LAUNCH**
-:Founded a software company, leading the team in launching a Minimum Viable Product (MVP) that demonstrated significant market potential.
+: Founded a software company, leading the team in launching a Minimum Viable Product (MVP) that demonstrated significant market potential.

 ---